Claresholm (provincial electoral district)

-Claresholm was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1909 to 1929.
+Claresholm was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1909 to 1929.

 History

 The Claresholm electoral district was formed prior to the 1909 Alberta general election from the northern portion of the Macleod electoral district.
-The electoral district would be renamed Nanton-Claresholm prior to the 1930 Alberta general election.
+The electoral district was renamed Nanton-Claresholm prior to the 1930 Alberta general election.